 Some retail theft prevention tips

-With holiday shopping ramping up, limiting the risk of theft can be difficult but there are some steps you can take.
-We’ve listed a few of them below:
+Limiting the risk of theft can be difficult, but there are some retail theft prevention steps you can take.
+We’ve listed a few of them below.

 Store design and set up: Make sure your store is organized in the best possible way to prevent theft.
 That means having adequate lighting, bell alarms that notify you when customers enter and exit the store, and an elevated sales counter for better visibility.
 It’s also always a good idea to place expensive items that are easy to steal near the checkout counter, so you can keep an eye on them.

 Surveillance cameras: No matter how alert you are, it’s hard to constantly be on the lookout.
-Security cameras or closed circuit television (CCTV) cameras can be great assets, so that when you’re busy attending to customers, or simply momentarily distracted, you’ve still got your bases covered.
+Security cameras or closed-circuit television (CCTV) cameras can be great assets: when you’re busy attending to customers, or simply momentarily distracted, video surveillance ensures you’ve still got your bases covered.

-Use electronic tags and check receipts: Electronic tags attached to certain items are a great way to deter people from leaving your store with items they didn’t pay for.
+Use electronic tags and check receipts: Electronic tags are a great way to deter people from leaving your store with items they didn’t pay for.
 It’s also important to issue receipts for every purchase and refund, so that shoplifters can’t return to the store with a stolen item and demand a refund or store credit.

 Adequate staffing: The more eyes you have looking out for theft, the greater chance you have of catching someone in the act.
 Depending on the size of your store, more employees could be helpful.
-Added bonus: they can help with other things too, like re-stocking shelves and assisting customers.
+The added bonus is they can help with other things too, like re-stocking shelves and assisting customers.

-Store policies: It’s all well and good to have these preventative measures in place, but what are you going to do if you actually catch someone stealing?
+Store policies: It’s all well and good to have these preventative measures in place, but what will you do if you actually catch someone stealing?
 It’s important to have clear policies and procedures in place to deal with shoplifting incidents.
 This includes listing all emergency contact numbers and media protocols.
-And as the numbers point out, sometimes it’s your own employees that you have to be wary of, so make sure to have procedures in place to address that situation, should it arise.
+And as the numbers point out, sometimes it’s your own employees that have sticky fingers, so make sure to have procedures in place to address that situation, should it arise.

-Protect your store with insurance.
-Preventative measures can help reduce crime, but sometimes things still go wrong.
-Make sure your business is covered so that you don’t have to cover all the costs if you’re a victim of theft.
+While retail theft prevention should be a top priority, it’s also vital that you protect your business with insurance.
+Preventative measures can help reduce crime, but things can still go wrong.
+Without the right coverage, you may have to cover all the costs if you’re a victim of theft.
 Luckily, Federated Insurance offers insurance specifically designed for wholesalers and retailers.